Nonlinear Skew Quasi-Cyclic Codes

 \section{Total Divisors in Quotients of Skew Polynomial Rings}

 In Section \ref{sec:structure1} we described the module structure of $C/D$ using two applications of the Smith normal form, where $C$ and $D$ are arbitrary $\F_{q^a}[X;\sigma]$-submodules such that $D\leq C\leq \F_{q^m}[X;\sigma]^\ell$.
-The nonlinear skew quasi-cyclic codes, the primary focus of this article, fall into the a special case where $D= (X^n-1)$, the two-sided ideal generated by $X^n-1$.
+Nonlinear skew quasi-cyclic codes, the primary focus of this article, fall into the special case where $D= (X^n-1)\F_{q^m}[X;\sigma]^\ell$, the $\F_{q^m}[X;\sigma]$-submodule of all scalar multiples by the scalar $X^n-1\in \F_{q^a}[X;\sigma]$.
 In this special case, it is sufficient to use a single application of the Smith normal form.
 This reduction requires a rather deep result about total divisors which is presented in this section.

 Let $R=\F_{q^a}[X;\sigma]$ for the Frobenius automorphism $\sigma$ with $\sigma(\alpha)=\alpha^q$.
 Recall that $R$ has center $Z(R)= \F_q[X^a; \sigma]$ and that $R$ is a left and right Euclidean ring without zero divisors.
 In particular, $R$ is both a left and right principal ideal ring.
 For any $t \in R$ we will denote by $Rt$ the left ideal of $R$ generated by $t$, while $tR$ is the right ideal of $R$ generated by $t$, and